What's the latest on European travel restrictions?

 - Spain has been one of the worst hit countries by COVID-19 and continues to battle the virus with several social distancing and hygiene measures in place.

-- Spain’s borders are open to tourists and the restrictions you’re subject to depend on where you’re travelling from.
+- Spain’s borders are open to tourists and the restrictions depend on where you’re travelling from.

-- UK travellers to Spain are banned until 19 January, with exceptions.

 Sweden